 "The Walls of Jericho" by Diane Tasca received its world premiere at the new and delightful Pear Theatre, September 17 through October 4, 2015.
 John Orr reviewed.

 "Arcadia" ran June 19-July 12, 2015, the last show in the Pear's old home.
 John Orr reviewed.

-"Pygmalion" by George Bernard Shaw got a fine production at The Pear.
+"Pygmalion" by George Bernard Shaw got a good production, June 19 through July 13, 2014.
 Read John Orr's review.

-"A King's Legacy" by Elyce Melmon received its world premiere at The Pear, and we liked it a lot.
+"A King's Legacy" by Elyce Melmon received its world premiere, November 1-24, 2013, and we liked it.
 Read John Orr's review.

 "The Tempest," by William Shakespeare, is a great a play.
-The Pear Avenue Theatre offered an intimate and worthy production.
+The Pear Avenue Theatre offered an intimate and worthy production, September 13 to October 6, 2013.
 Read John Orr's review.

-"Superior Donuts" by the great Tracy Letts got an excellent staging at the Pear, with brilliant performances by Ray Renati and Brandon Jackson.
+"Superior Donuts" by the great Tracy Letts got an excellent staging at the Pear, June 28-July 14, 2013, with brilliant performances by Ray Renati and Brandon Jackson.
 Read John Orr's review.